sarahforzley/universal-docs/automation/scripts/README.md

 You can run scripts as another user by configuring [secret variables](../../platform/variables.md#creating-a-secret-variable).
 PowerShell Universal uses the Microsoft Secret Management module to integrate with secret providers.
 See variables for more information on secrets.

 To run as another user, simply add or import a PSCredential variable.
-From there, you can select the credential from within the run dialog.
+From there, you can select the credential within the run dialog.

 ![](<../../.gitbook/assets/image (89).png>)

 ### Running a Script on Another Computer

-You can use the Computer drop down to select other machines to run a script on.
-The default value is to run on any computer that is available.
+You can use the Computer dropdown to select other machines on which to run a script.
+The default value is to run on any available computer.

 ### Running a Script on All Computers

-You can run a script on all computers by selecting the All Computers option from the Computer drop down.
+You can run a script on all computers by selecting the All Computers option from the Computer dropdown.

 ## Remoting

-Note that you can use PowerShell remoting by taking advantage of `Invoke-Command` .
+You can use PowerShell remoting by taking advantage of `Invoke-Command` .
 We do not support the use of `Enter-PSSession` or `Import-PSSession`.

 ## Comment-Based Help

-You can use comment-based to define the description, a synopsis, parameter based help, and links for your scripts.
+You can use comment-based help to define the description, a synopsis, parameter-based help, and links for your scripts.
 These will be displayed within the PowerShell Universal UI.

 ```powershell
 <#